Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 ```

 It is also possible to control the ATX power supply by disconnecting it from
 the power socket.
-For this special purpose Sonoff S20 is used to remotely
+For this special purpose, Sonoff S20 is used to remotely
 control the power socket activity.
 Sonoff IP to RTE IP mapping:

 * RTE IP 192.168.4.236 - Sonoff IP 192.168.4.125
 * RTE IP 192.168.4.111 - Sonoff IP 192.168.4.146

 Sonoffs respond to rest API requests to enable or disable the power socket.
-Shell scripts has been added to RTE root directories to ease the ocntrol of
+Shell scripts have been added to RTE root directories to ease the control of
 power of the KGPE-D16 platform:

 ```shell